 Bear vs. Purple MattressWhile all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
 Learn more about our affiliate program here.

 The Bear mattress and the Purple mattress are both all-foam mattresses that aim to use technologically-advanced materials to promote a better night’s sleep.
 Both mattresses are sold online and ship compressed for convenience.
 Both Bear and Purple introduced their flagship mattresses in 2015.

-Bear and Purple each offer two mattresses: an all-foam mattress and a hybrid mattress.
+Bear and Purple each offer multiple mattresses including hybrid options.
 This comparison will focus on the flagship all-foam mattresses offered by each company.
 Bear produces the Bear mattress and the Bear Hybrid mattress.
 This comparison will focus exclusively on the Bear mattress.
-Purple produces the Original Purple mattress and the All New Purple mattress.
+Purple produces the Purple Mattress, the Purple Hybrid, and the Purple Hybrid Premier.
 The following comparison will focus on the the company’s flagship offering, the Purple Mattress.

 While deciding between the Bear mattress and the Purple mattress may be challenging, comparing the mattresses on construction, firmness, sleep experience, and product information may help you make the decision that’s best for your needs and preferences.